Ōgi logo Ōgi

 Promoted Lance

-A promoted lance () moves the same way as a promoted silver general.
+A Promoted Lance () moves in exactly the same way as a Promoted Silver General.

 Pawn